boltops-tools/cody/docs/_docs/type-option.md

 nav_order: 4
 ---

-The `--type` option is a powerful option that allows you to create multiple codebuild projects associated with the same project.
+The `--type` option is a powerful option that allows you to create multiple codebuild projects associated with the same repo.

 ## Default Behavior